-Shared proxy packages can’t be used with any setup, project or task that requires using multiple IPs.
+Shared proxy packages can’t be used with any setup, project or task that requires using accounts to login.
 For example, they can’t be used for social media automation or sneaker coping.
-For these tasks, there are Social Media - Instagram Proxies or Sneaker Proxies.
+For these tasks, there are Social Media – Instagram Proxies or Sneaker Proxies.

-One area where shared proxies are the best type of package you could buy is for making crawling activity anonymous.
+One area where you can buy cheap shared proxies is data-mining and scraping (such as making crawling activity anonymous).
 In other words, you can use them to hide your device or server IP when crawling websites and online resources.

 Some of the most common crawling activities in which cheap proxies are used:

 - Tool development – web scrapers and various tools use proxies to access other websites and online resources.
 For example, most SEO tools that involve scraping sites (such as Moz for their Moz DA or Ahrefs’ DR are crawlers that replicate Googlebot and they need proxies to scrape websites)

 - SEO tasks – SEO marketers use shared proxies to perform market research, SEO research or competitors’ research.
 In this way, they can access resources anonymously and retrieve unbiased information.

 When you should NOT use cheap shared proxies